 Stoneman Funeral Service was established in Redhill, Surrey in 1865 and is now a sixth generation family business.
-John Stoneman together with his family moved to Redhill from South Devon setting up business as funeral furnishers, cabinet makers, upholsterers and builders.
-His first business was in Brighton Road, Redhill.
+John Stoneman, together with his family, moved to Surrey from South Devon.
+He began trading as J. Stoneman and Sons, and the main roles of this business were funeral furnishers, cabinet makers, upholsterers and builders.
+The first J. Stoneman office was in Brighton Road, Redhill.

 In the late 1870s, the firm moved to 100 Station Road, Redhill.
 Stables, workshops, a timber yard and stonemasonry works were situated in Cromwell Road, Redhill.
 In 1913, the first motor hearse in the borough was built in Stoneman’s coachworks.

-In 1932, a Funeral office and Memorial showrooms were opened at 49 Bell Street, Reigate where families can make arrangements in private.
-In our Memorial department inscriptions are still cut by hand.
+In 1932, a funeral office and memorial showroom were opened at 49 Bell Street, Reigate.
+This office is now only for organising memorial work, which is either hand cut or sandblasted.
 The office at Bell Street is opposite Reigate Priory Car Park and within walking distance of The Reigate Registrar’s Office.

-Twenty years later, in 1952, Doran Court was purchased and converted into a Funeral Home providing extensive facilities, with ample free parking, to assist in providing a first class comprehensive service.
+Twenty years later, in 1952, Doran Court, (Redhill, Surrey), was purchased and converted into a funeral home.
+This site provides extensive facilities, with ample free parking, to assist in providing a first class comprehensive service.
 The interior has been designed with a service chapel, three private rooms for families to make funeral arrangements and six private chapels of rest.
 The service chapel seats 56 people and services can be held for any denomination prior to interment or cremation.
-All families arranging a funeral at Stoneman’s are welcome to hold a service in the chapel.
+All families arranging a funeral at Stoneman Funeral Service are welcome to hold a service in the chapel.

-It was also in 1952 that Stoneman’s started working with Mr Eddie Stephens at Galyers Funeral Directors in Godstone, providing staff, vehicles, materials etc. When Mr and Mrs Stephens retired in 2000, Stoneman’s continued trading, incorporating Galyer & Co. and 45 High Street, Godstone was purchased with the addition of 47 High Street in 2003.
-A Chapel of Rest was opened with a service of dedication in October that year.
+It was also in 1952 that Stoneman Funeral Service started working with Mr Eddie Stephens at Galyer & Co.
+(Funeral Directors) in Godstone, providing staff, vehicles, materials etc. When Mr and Mrs Stephens retired in 2000, Stoneman Funeral Service incorporated Galyer & Co.
+45 High Street, Godstone was purchased the same year and 47 High Street was purchased in 2003.
+A Chapel of Rest opened with a service of dedication in October 2003.

-In May 2004, a premises at 11 Shelvers Hill, Tadworth was aquired and opened as Stoneman Funeral Service new branch office in July 2004.
-A Chapel of Rest was added with a service of dedication on 24th November.
+In May 2004, a premises at 11 Shelvers Hill, Tadworth was acquired and opened as Stoneman Funeral Service’s newest office in July 2004.
+A Chapel of Rest was added and the service of dedication on 24th November 2004.
 When 10 Shelvers Hill became available in 2009 the two shops were combined to add a further Chapel of Rest and a lounge area where funerals can be arranged with the feeling of home comfort around you.

-In January 2010 Stoneman Funeral Service purchased Sherlock and Sons Funeral Directors in Dorking, now Sherlock Funeral Service, also an established family business that has been serving the Community of Dorking and surrounding villages for over 100 years.
+In January 2010, Stoneman Funeral Service purchased Sherlock and Sons (Funeral Directors) in Dorking, now trading as Sherlock Funeral Service, also an established family business that has been serving the Community of Dorking and surrounding villages for over 100 years.
 The two families now work together with the vast experience of local knowledge that is invaluable in providing a first class service.

 Sherlock Funeral Service